Terawatt-Industries/Atlantic/README.md

 Quick Information
 ===================
 This is the official firmware for Terawatt Industries 3D Printers.
+It is based on Marlin v1.0.0.
 By default it's configured for the PrismX 3D Printer, but it can be used with our MendelMax 1.5 for LM8UU or any other RAMPS1.4-based 3D printer.

 This firmware is based on Marlin, which is in turn based on grbl and many original parts.
 This fork is a "sanitized" version of Marlin which focuses on the equipment used on Terawatt Industries printers.
 We also deleted all LCD hacks from the code.